-The COVID-19 pandemic has only made this even more true, as your business now needs to be responsive enough to roll with the punches caused by the resulting economic uncertainty.
+With the possibility of a recession looming over the horizon, it's even more imperative that your business be responsive enough to roll with the punches caused by the resulting economic uncertainty.

 This calls for an active, continuous approach to financial planning, which – if properly implemented – results in faster planning cycles.
 In fact, businesses which adopt the continuous planning approach become 1.5 times more likely to be able to re-forecast within a single week.

 By adopting a continuous planning approach to your financials, you’ll ensure that your budgets can always be quickly adjusted in response to any changes in the market or the organisation itself.

 These are a strategic approach to financial forecasts, because they are guided by key business drivers.
 This makes them an important tool in agile financial planning.

 Rolling forecasts also offer a way for your organisation to course-correct quickly in response to financial warning signs.
 It also provides a consistent horizon, which gives finance leaders like yourself the confidence to make critical business decisions.

 What’s Stopping The Finance Function From Adopting Agile Planning?

 Despite all the advantages that an agile approach to financial planning offers to an organisation, the finance function in many functions tend to face three common obstacles holding them back from doing so: